dbmcclain/Lisp-Actors/README.md

 ---
 We now have an Actor's equivalent of UNWIND-PROTECT.
 And with that we also now have the Actor's equivalent of WITH-OPEN-FILE.

 Actors do not participate in dynamic scoping the way that function-oriented Lisp code does.
 There is only ever just one level of scope during execution of Actor behaviors, no matter how deeply nested you have with continuation Actors and β-forms.
 Actors do not nest.
-They effectively perform one function call, then trampoline back throught the Dispatcher to work on the next Actor message in the global event queue.
+They effectively perform one function call, then trampoline back through the Dispatcher to work on the next Actor message in the global event queue.
 Hence we cannot have UNWIND-PROTECT in the same sense as for Lisp code.

 However, just as for SERIALIZER blocks, if we expect a customer argument in messages then we can interpose between the original customer and the Actor service expected to respond to the customer, to effect the same as UNWIND-PROTECT.
 And to make it more robust in the face of reality, where messages can get lost, we can ensure a response to the interposing customer using a timeout mechanism and a ONCE gate.